The Scratch (band)

 The Scratch are an Irish band based in Dublin, whose music blends Irish traditional music and heavy metal.

 Career

-The Scratch were founded in Perrystown in 2016 by three of the five members of Red Enemy, a heavy metal group.
+The Scratch were founded in Perrystown in 2016 by three of the five members (Jordan O'Leary, Daniel Lang, Conor Dockery) of Red Enemy, a heavy metal group, joined by bass player Cathal McKenna.

 They released their first album Couldn't Give a Rats in 2020, and their second Mind Yourself in 2023.
 It was nominated for the Choice Music Prize.

 In December 2024 Jordan O'Leary announced his departure from the band.
-He is replaced by Gary Regan.
+He was replaced by Gary Regan.